guizhiwen/SqliGPT/README.md

+# We are conducting a comprehensive inspection and update...

 # SqliGPT

 Welcome to the SqliGPT repository!
 This project is dedicated to enhancing SQL Injection detection and prevention using advanced machine learning techniques.
 SqliGPT is a groundbreaking approach that leverages the power of GPT (Generative Pre-trained Transformer) models to understand and predict SQL injection patterns more accurately.